okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

   * **Imported user is an exact match to Okta user if**: Sets the matching criteria to determine when an imported user matches to an existing Okta user.
 To consider the new imported user an exact match, each option that you select must be true.
 If you choose the third option, the first and second choices are disabled.

-  * **Allow partial matches**: Permits partial matching when the first and family name of an imported user match those of an existing Okta user, but not the username or email address.
+  * **Allow partial matches**: Permits partial matching when the first and last name of an imported user match those of an existing Okta user, but not the username or email address.

   * **Confirm matched users**: Automates the confirmation or activation of existing users.
 If the option isn't selected, matches are confirmed manually.